MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -Role
-!!!
-Exchange Server 2013

-The Role parameter specifies the configuration that should be used when the virtual directory is created.
-The following are the values that can be used with this parameter:

-- FrontEnd Configures the virtual directory for use on a Client Access server.

-- BackEnd Configures the virtual directory for use on a Mailbox server.

-!!!
-Exchange Server 2016

 The Role parameter species the configuration for the virtual directory.
 Valid values are:

 - ClientAccess: Configure the virtual directory for the Client Access (frontend) services on the Mailbox server.